RasaHQ/rasa/docs/core/responses.rst

 should execute.
 These actions
 can use utterances to send messages back to the user.

-There are two ways to manage these utterances:
+There are three ways to manage these utterances:

 1. Include your assistant utterances in your domain file, or
+2. Include responses to open domain intents directly in NLU training file, or
-2. Use an external service to generate the responses.
+3. Use an external service to generate the responses.

 Including the utterances in the domain
 --------------------------------------